bena-tshishiku/bena-tshishiku.github.io/_publications/flat-cycle-count.md

 lower bound for the contribution of these cycles to the homology of congruence covers.
 Similar results are proved for other families of locally symmetric spaces.

-Note: there is a simpler proof of the main results, which we learned from a referee.
-This has not yet been incorporated into the draft.

 Talks: [notes](http://bena-tshishiku.github.io/files/talks/flat-cycle-count.pdf)